magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-44533-discount-incorrectly-applied-to-bundle-child-product.md

 1. Go to the storefront and add the bundle product to the cart with qty = 1.
 1. Go to the cart and check that the total cost of the bundle product is 50$ and the discount doesn't apply.
 1. Change quantity to 2 and update the cart.
-The total cost of the bundle product is now 100$.
+The total cost of the bundled product should now be 100$.

 <ins>Expected results</ins>: